 Libya is currently spiralling downwards leaving Africa’s largest crude oil reserve to take a major hit.
-The national powerhouse being divided in three governments all fighting for international recognition and national legitimacy.
 After years of unreliable oil production since the revolution in 2011 and Gaddafi’s fall, Libya’s oil industry is unlikely to be rebuilt in the near future.
 The national oil industry will not prosper as long as it is on the front line in a violent battle between political actors and armed groups.
-Though worth noting; the political deadlock is unlikely to be resolved without the largely oil-based economy back on its feet leaving not only a political vacuum but as extended to the economic sector.
+Though worth noting; Libyan political deadlock is unlikely to be resolved without the largely oil-based economy back on its feet leaving not only a political vacuum but as extended to the economic sector.

 Before the 2011 uprising, Libyan socio-economic state was striving.
 The country first discovered oil in the late 1950s and started exporting by 1961.
-Prior to the uprisings in 2011 in which toppled President Muammar Gaddafi, Libya’s oil production reached around 1.6 million barrels a day.
-The productions collapsed to zero and the country faced a financial crisis post 2011 as the oil exports made up 80% of Libyan GDP.
-Despite a slight increase in production after the first election in 2012, the production quickly declined as conflict once again erupted in 2014 as militias began fighting for the oil revenues.
+Prior to the uprisings in 2011 Libya’s oil production reached around 1.6 million barrels a day.
+The productions collapsed to zero and the country faced a financial crisis post 2011.
+Since the oil exports made up 80% of Libyan GDP.
+Despite a slight increase in production after the first election in 2012, the production quickly declined.
+This was caused because conflict erupted in 2014 as militias began fighting for the oil revenues.

 The production reached one million barrels per day July this year marking a high in production for four years.
-As of October 2017, however, the output is at about 660,000 barrels a day according to the state-run National Oil Corporation (NOC).
-The massive decrease of 35% in production from July to Octob in 3 months is due to an episode on August 19th, when a militia called the Rayayina Patrols Brigade took over facilities and pipelines that shut down the country’s largest oil field, the Sharara field, in addition to the Hamada and El Feel (or Elephant) deposits.
+As of October 2017, however, the output is at about 660,000 barrels a day.This is according to the state-run National Oil Corporation (NOC).
+The was a massive decrease of 35% in production from July to October.
+Because, on August 19th, when a militia called the Rayayina Patrols Brigade took over facilities and pipelines.
+They shut down the Sharara field, in addition to the Hamada and El Feel (or Elephant) deposits.
 Unfortunately, these annexations are not rare and have affected the national oil industry significantly throughout the past years.

-The current political state is for obvious reasons massively influencing the oil sector.
+The current Libyan political deadlock is for obvious reasons massively influencing the oil sector.
 After several elections and attempts of uniting the nation under one power seat, the nation is currently under three separate political entities, largely separated by geographical location.
-Two of them are situated in the west of the country, in Tripoli, and the final in the eastern parts of Libya.
+Two are in the west of the country, in Tripoli, and the in the eastern parts of Libya.

 The first of the three being the Presidential Council (PC), headed by Prime Minister Fayez al-Sarraj.
 It was born out of the UN-brokered Libyan Political Agreement (LPA) in December 2015.
 The PC presides over the Government of National Accord (GNA), which is based in Tripoli and currently internationally recognised as the sole legitimate executive authority.

 The second centre of power is the House of Representatives (HoR), situated in the eastern towns of Tobruk and al-Bayda.
-The HoR is aligned with General Khalifa Haftar, an anti-radical-Islamist leading the Libyan National Army (LNA).
+The HoR and General Khalifa Haftar are partners.
+Hafter is anti-radical-Islamist leading the Libyan National Army (LNA).
 Finally, the third centre of power is the Government of National Salvation (GNC), headed by Khalifa Gwhell, located in Tripoli.

 Gen. Haftar has increased the LNA’s negotiation position in the complex political landscape by securing and controlling oil fields.
 Amongst other, in September 2016, Haftar took over the “oil crescent”, the Gulf of Sirte, resulting in a 50 % rise of oil exports due to reparations to damaged facilities and stable production conditions – marking a step forward for the Libyan economic state.